 Unifying your existing collection will also help you build practices for the future.
 It’s hard to get your policies exactly right until you have road tested them.
 And there’s no better road test than one you actually have to drive on (in the car you'll be driving).

 While this was originally written for photographers working on their own collections, the basic principle holds for all kinds of media collections.
-Consolidation is key to preservation and effective use of the media.
+Consolidation is key to the preservation and effective use of the media.